Eolu/sax-fingering-chart/README.md

 - `-c` Sets the directory containing source charts.
 This directory must contain a png file for each note used.
 Default value is `./fingerings`
 - `-f` Sets the output format.
 May use `tracks`, `rows`, or `separate`. `tracks` outputs charts for each midi track as a single file. `rows` splits tracks up into multiple files each containing a horizontal row of notes. `separate` outputs each individual note as a separate file.
 Default value is `tracks`.
 - `-n` Sets the number of notes per row.
 Not applicable when using `separate` output format.
 Default value is `14`
+- `-s` Sets the visual spacing between consecutive notes.
+Not applicable when using `separate` output format.
+Default value is `10`

 ## Planned (but stil unimplemented) Features
 - A configuration file instead of commaand line args.
 Possibly allow both or either.